 Use the attached multidump.sh script to take thread dumps and generate top -H output at regular intervals while your nodes are experiencing high CPU utilization.
 The multidump.sh script must be run as the same user that owns the DSE java process; otherwise, the jstack command will not work.
 The usage is:

-multidump.sh pid interval count
+$ multidump.sh pid interval count

-The recommended parameters are an interval of 5 seconds and a count of 60, which would run for a total of 5 minutes.
-This will generate two files, jstack.out and top.out, which you should send to us.
+The recommended parameters to use with multidump.sh are an interval of 5 seconds and a count of 60, which would run for a total of 5 minutes.
+This will generate two files, jstack.out and top.out, which you should send to DataStax Support.

-you can use the multidump-alt script instead.
+you can use the multidump-alt.sh script instead.
 The usage is the same, but it uses kill -3 to take the thread dumps instead of jstack.
-This will not kill the process; the JVM interprets the -3 signal as a request to print a thread dump on stdout.
-When DSE is run as a service, stdout is redirected to /var/log/cassandra/output.log file, so send us that as well as top.out.
-If DSE is run as a standalone process, find out where its output is redirected and capture the thread dumps from there.
+This will not kill the process; the JVM interprets the -3 signal as a request to print a thread dump.
+In order for the thread dump to be logged to a file, you will need to follow these steps: